AshrafelShami/Standard-Software-Drivers-with-Self-Parking-System-Application/README.md

 The application is provided with Real Time Operating System (FreeRTOS), and has three main modules (Tasks).

 Ultrasonic Module: interfacing with four ultrasonic sensors for distance measurements.
-Self-Parking algorithm: to calculate the required moving distance for the parking motion purposes Motion Control module: interfacing with two DC motors for motion control.
+Self-Parking algorithm: to calculate the required moving distance for the parking motion purposes.
+Motion Control module: interfacing with two DC motors for motion control.